kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 Added to the KUTTL set of commands is `assert` and `errors`.
 The premise behind these commands is while you are writing a new kuttl test, it is common to manually adjust or query the cluster for information as you form the assert or errors files.
 It is super helpful to "check" an assert file against the current state of the cluster without the need to walk through the entire test steps for that test.
 It could also be useful to assert a cluster to be ready for testing a set of tests.

 As an example, perhaps you have a pod running and you want to confirm it is running.
-A common kuttl parital yaml file might looking like (01-assert.yaml):
+A common kuttl partial yaml file might looking like (01-assert.yaml):

 ```yaml
 apiVersion: v1